VincentWei/minigui-docs/supplementary-docs/Writing-DRM-Engine-Driver-for-Your-GPU.md

 ## Compile-time Configuration

-There are two configure options related to the `drm` engine:
+There is one configure options related to the `drm` engine:

 * `--enable-videodrm` enables the `drm` engine, and `--disable-videodrm` disables the `drm` engine.
 Note that the `drm` engine is only available on Linux, and you need to install the `libdrm` 2.4 or later first.

-* `--with-targetname=external`.
-When you configure MiniGUI with this option, MiniGUI will use the external function `__drm_ex_driver_get` to initialize the DRM driver.
+Before version 4.0.4, we use the option `--with-targetname=external` to enable the external DRM driver; when you configure MiniGUI with this option, MiniGUI will use the external function `__drm_ex_driver_get` to initialize the DRM driver.

+Since 4.0.4, we use `dlopen` to load the DRM driver.
+So the above option does not make sense for DRM engine.

 ## Run-time Configuration